US STOCKS-Wall Street climbs after Fed signals potential rate cuts

 By Noel Randewich

-June 19 (Reuters) - Wall Street rose on Wednesday after the Federal Reserve held interest rates steady, as expected, and signaled potential cuts later this year.
+June 19 (Reuters) - Wall Street rose on Wednesday after the Federal Reserve held interest rates steady and signaled potential cuts later this year, reassuring investors worried that the U.S.-China trade war could stall economic growth.

 Saying it "will act as appropriate to sustain" economic expansion, the central bank signaled rate cuts of as much as half a percentage point over the remainder of 2019.